kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

    // selector.
 If nil, the resource is available everywhere.
    AvailableOnNodes *corev1.NodeSelector

-   // Arbitrary data returned by the plugin after a successful allocation.
+   // Arbitrary data returned by the driver after a successful allocation.
-   // This data is passed to the plugin for all operations involving
+   // This data is passed to the driver for all operations involving
    // the allocated resource.
 This is opaque for Kubernetes.
-   // Plugin documentation may explain to users how to interpret
+   // Driver documentation may explain to users how to interpret
    // this data if needed.
    //
    // The attributes must be sufficient to deallocate the resource